-- Replace the engine oil and filter, running the engine to drain out as much old oil as possible. - Flush the engine with fresh water using flush muffs or a similar device attached to the raw water pickup. - Let all water drain from the engine. - Fog the engine while it is running.
-Spray until it stalls. - Run fuel which has been treated with conditioner and stabilizer through the engine. - Replace lower unit gear oil.
-Check for moisture in old oil, a sign of deteriorating seals. - Remove the prop and grease the shaft and threads. - Treat all grease fittings with the recommended lubricant. - Lightly lubricate the exterior of the engine or polish with a good wax.
+- Replace the engine oil and filter, running the engine to drain out as much old oil as possible. - Flush the engine with fresh water using flush muffs or a similar device attached to the raw water pickup. - Let all water drain from the engine. - Fog engine while running.
+Spray until it stalls.

-• Check engine mount bolts.
+- Run fuel which has been treated with conditioner and stabilizer through the engine. - Replace lower unit gear oil.
+Check for moisture in old oil, a sign of deteriorating seals. - Remove prop and grease shaft and threads. - Treat all grease fittings with the recommended lubricant. - Lightly lubricate the exterior of the engine or polish with a good wax. - Check engine mount bolts.
 Ensure that they are torqued to 55 ft/lbs.